-Benzene is highly prone to electrophilic substitution reactions compared to addition reactions as it loses its aromaticity during addition reaction.
+Benzene is highly prone to electrophilic substitution reactions compared to addition reactions as it loses its aromaticity during addition reactions.
 As benzene contains delocalized electrons spanning over carbon atoms in the ring, it is highly attractive to electrophiles and is also highly stable to electrophilic substitutions.
-Generally, electrophilic substitution reaction is a three step process involving:
+Generally, the electrophilic substitution reaction of benzene is a three-step process involving:

-Nitration of Benzene: Benzene reacts with concentrated nitric acid at 323-333k in the presence of concentrated sulphuric acid to form nitrobenzene.
+Benzene reacts with concentrated nitric acid at 323-333K in the presence of concentrated sulphuric acid to form nitrobenzene.
 This reaction is known as nitration of benzene.

 Step 1: Nitric acid accepts a proton from sulphuric acid and then dissociates to form nitronium ion.